lfe/docs/README.md

       `render` function (e.g., using the provided `get-content` function in the same module).

+**CSS Updates**

+1. Make sure that your clone of `lfe/docs` has the submodule populated (check the `priv/sass/bootstrap-sass/` directory).
+1. Make updates to the file `priv/sass/lfe-sass/bootstrap/_theme.scss`.
+1. If you need to create some new variables, you'll want to edit `priv/sass/lfe-sass/bootstrap/_variables.scss`.
+1. Commit your changes to the sass files.
+1. Regenerate the dev CSS with `make css-dev`.

 **Generation & Testing**

 1. Start up the LFE REPL (e.g., `make repl`).
-1. Generate the static content with `(docs-gen:run-dev)`.
+1. Generate the static content with `(docs:gen-dev)`.
-1. Serve the newly generated content with `(docs-dev:serve)`.
+1. Serve the newly generated content with `(docs:httpd)`.
 1. Visit http://localhost:8080/dev/index.html and all the other pages you need to test.
 1. Once you are sure it's good, commit the changes.

-*Caution*: Do not run `(docs-gen:run)`, as that will generate an updated stable version of the docs (the contents of the `current`) directory.
+*Caution*: Do not run `(docs:gen)`, as that will generate an updated stable version of the docs (the contents of the `current`) directory.
 That is only done prior to a new release of LFE and/or the documentation site.
 Any PRs that update `current` will not be approved until those changes are removed (modulo typo fixes and the like).

-If you have called `(docs-gen:run)` by accident, simply to a `git checkout` of the `current` dir to under the docs regen.
+If you have called `(docs:gen)` by accident, simply to a `git checkout` of the `current` dir to undo the docs regen.

 **Submission**